centrifugal/centrifugo/README.md

 ### Highlights

 * Centrifugo is fast and capable to scale to millions of simultaneous connections
-* Simple integration with any application – works as separate service, provides HTTP and GRPC API
+* Simple integration with any application – Centrifugo works as a separate service, provides HTTP and GRPC API
-* Client connectors for popular frontend environments – for both web and mobile development
+* Client real-time SDKs for popular frontend environments – for both web and mobile development
-* Strict client protocol based on Protobuf schema
+* Strict client protocol based on Protobuf schema, with JSON and binary data transfer support
 * Bidirectional transport support (WebSocket and SockJS) for full-featured communication
-* Unidirectional transport support without need in client connectors - use native APIs (SSE, Fetch, WebSocket, GRPC)
+* Unidirectional transport support for simple use cases with zero SDK dependency - use native APIs (SSE, Fetch, WebSocket, GRPC)
-* User authentication with a JWT or over connection request proxy to configured HTTP/GRPC endpoint
+* User authentication with JWT or over connection request proxy to the configured HTTP/GRPC endpoint
 * Proper connection management and expiration control
-* Various types of channels: anonymous, authenticated, private, user-limited
-* Various types of subscriptions: client-side or server-side
+* Various types of channel subscriptions: client-side or server-side
-* Transform RPC calls over WebSocket/SockJS to configured HTTP or GRPC endpoint call
+* Transform RPC calls sent over real-time transport to the configured HTTP or GRPC endpoint calls
 * Presence information for channels (show all active clients in a channel)
 * History information for channels (last messages published into a channel)
 * Join/leave events for channels (client subscribed/unsubscribed)
 * Automatic recovery of missed messages between reconnects over configured retention period
 * Built-in administrative web panel
-* Cross platform – works on Linux, macOS and Windows
+* Cross-platform – works on Linux, macOS and Windows
 * Ready to deploy (Docker, RPM/DEB packages, automatic TLS certificates, Prometheus instrumentation, Grafana dashboard)
 * Open-source license